tiared/notes.stuartpb.com/content/d42ba86b-1a2c-48ef-847a-eeec24c6d3ba.md

 The primary trigger for this is because the one scenario I could see myself needing to activate this is if some techbro in the audience heckles me after hearing about rebeccapurple.
 Rebecca's last wish was the same wish as me, and all the other women I've known who "burned out" of tech: to be seen as mature.
 That's why it had to be rebeccapurple.
 She's Rebecca, not Becca.
 Honoring her wish, letting her be seen as the mature girl she wanted to be, is what let her spirit rest.
 And when people argue the change shouldn't have been made - that symbolic gestures are *too dangerous* (sure, escalation is a danger to the forces of change, but *change* is the danger to the forces of *stagnation*) - that this story was an *unfortunate consequence of honoring her at all* - that spirit, which lives on in every woman in tech who sticks it out and fights back against the insurmountable force of toxic masculinity, is yanked from that rest.

-Cancel destruct with the Vulcan nerve pinch of 6, 2, and 8
+Cancel destruct with the Vulcan nerve pinch of my birthday

-## Help Police Murder / Zero zero zero destruct one (keypad code is twelve digits long and a secret)
+## Help Police Murder / Zero zero zero destruct one (000*1)

 Plays the self-destruct audio from the Nostromo.

-After thirty seconds, the keypad is electrified.
+If I feel like adding the current for this capability, after thirty seconds, the keypad is electrified.

 The option to override self-destruct expires after five minutes, and the tear gas grenade inside Bell goes off...
 I was gonna say "after ten minutes", but actually, there's no need to take more than five minutes.

-This command can not be triggered by the Operator Horn.
+## Arm tear gas for deployment / Jumpin' Jack Flash (keypad code is twelve digits long and a secret)

+Announces (over the loudspeaker, so I can hear if some wiseguy is trying to activate this) that the tear gas is armed, do you wish to deploy?
+Can be cancelled as "No" or "Cancel", and can be triggered immediately with "Yes, affirmative."

+If triggered by keypad, arms the grenade and gives a five-second countdown before deployment.
+Re-entering the correct sequence (kept in memory when the code is entered, because it's hashed in the codebase)

+Requires a password kept in Bell's secret configuration (possibly hashed, if feasible).
+I keep this password in my pocket, in case I forget.